 Related Literature

-- Lyu Yongbin, Li Zhisheng, Guo Yichen, 2024: "Against the Wind: Typhoon Disasters and Bank Risk-Taking Behavior," Journal of Financial Research 1.
+- Lü, Yongbin, Li Zhisheng, and Guo Yichen, 2024: "Against the Wind: Typhoon Disasters and Bank Risk Behavior," Financial Research, No. 1.

-- Elloitt, R.J.R., et al. (2019).
-"Estimating the direct and indirect impact of typhoons on plant performance: Evidence from Chinese manufactures."
-Journal of Environmental Economics and Management 98:102252.
+- Elliott, R.J.R., et al., 2019: "Estimating the Direct and Indirect Impact of Typhoons on Plant Performance: Evidence from Chinese Manufacturers," Journal of Environmental Economics and Management, 98: 102252.

 Data Update Frequency